What is “Seasonal Flu” ?

 The incubation period – the time it takes from first contact with the virus until symptoms appear – is between 1 and 4 days (typically 2 days).
 It is usually possible to pass on the infection for as long as 24 hours before symptoms appear – one reason why the infection spreads so easily.

-We are still used to thinking of flu as an untreatable viral infection that needs to run its course, but early treatment with antiviral medication can shorten the illness, reduce its severity, and reduce spread to close contacts and family members.
+We are still used to thinking of flu as an untreatable viral infection that needs to run its course, but early diagnosis and treatment with antiviral medication can shorten the illness, reduce its severity, and reduce spread to close contacts and family members.